JordanDotPy/Senior_Capstone/homeworks/assignment4_design_diagrams.md

-User
-  |
-  v
-Send News Article to Website
-  |
-  v
-Bias Rating of the Article
+User -> Send News Article to Website -> Bias Rating of the Article